iMoonLab/Hyper-YOLOv1.1/README.md

 ## Training
 Training configurations can be modified within the argument parser of “train.py” or “train_dual.py”.
+You can adjust the training hyperparameters in the `data/hyps/hyp.scratch-XXX.yaml` file.
+Here, `XXX` can be set to `low`, `med`, or `high`, which correspond to low, medium, and high levels of data augmentation, respectively.
 The key factors are model, data, img, epoches, batch, device and training hyperparameters.
-For instance, you can employ “yolov9-s-hyper.yaml” to train the “Hyper-YOLOv1.1-S” object detection model, and subsequently use “convert.py” along with “gelan-s-hyper.yaml” to remove the auxiliary reversible branch.
+For instance, you can employ “yolov9-s-hyper.yaml” to train the “Hyper-YOLOv1.1-S” object detection model, and subsequently use “convert.py” along with “gelan-s-hyper.yaml” to remove the Auxiliary Reversible Branch.
 Single GPU training
 ```bash
 # train yolov9-s-hyper models